FMLBeast/xrp-wallet-manager/README.md

 ### Getting Started

 1. **For Testing (Recommended for first-time users):**
-   - Set `NETWORK=testnet` in your `.env` file
+   - Keep the default `testnet` network when adding your first wallet.
-   - Use the "Generate Test Wallet" button to create a test wallet
+   - Use the **Generate Test Wallet** button in the Wallet tab to create a faucet-funded wallet.
-   - Copy the generated private key to your `.env` file
-   - Restart the application
+   - Record the seed/private key in a secure location (outside the app) for backup purposes.

 2. **For Production:**
-   - Set `NETWORK=mainnet` in your `.env` file
-   - Add your existing private key to the `.env` file
+   - Add your existing mainnet wallet via **Wallets → Add Wallet**.
+   - Confirm the network selection is `mainnet` and verify the derived address before sending funds.

 ## Application Tabs